sahsagar-google/oracle-toolkit/docs/user-guide.md

 </pre></p></td>
 <td>user defined - no default<br>
 Example: manual</td>
 <td>The manual option requires all the steps from Cloud Storage Bucket and Cloud Storage Fuse for a successful configuration.
-The manual option requires the options --gcs-backup-bucket and --gcs-backup-service-account parameters.<br>
+The manual option requires the --gcs-backup-bucket parameter.<br>
 </tr>
 <tr>
 <td>GCS backup bucket</td>